 \section{Conclusion}

-We introduce LaViRA, a novel, hierarchical framework for zero-shot Vision-and-Language Navigation in continuous environments.
-By decomposing the navigation process into a coarse-to-fine hierarchy of actions, LaViRA eliminates the need for pre-trained waypoint predictors and fully leverages the multi-granularity reasoning of MLLMs.
-Our experiments show that pairing a powerful MLLM for high-level planning with an efficient one for perceptual grounding sets a new state-of-the-art on the VLN-CE benchmark.
-LaViRA significantly outperforms existing zero-shot methods, demonstrating the potential of structured, model-driven reasoning for complex embodied navigation.
+We introduce LaViRA, a hierarchical framework for zero-shot Vision-and-Language Navigation in continuous environments.
+By decomposing navigation into a coarse-to-fine action hierarchy, LaViRA eliminates pre-trained waypoint predictors and fully leverages multi-granularity MLLM reasoning.
+Experiments show that pairing a powerful MLLM for high-level planning with an efficient one for perceptual grounding achieves state-of-the-art performance on the VLN-CE benchmark, significantly outperforming existing zero-shot methods.

-Despite its performance, LaViRA's success is dependent on the underlying MLLMs, which can fail to interpret ambiguous instructions or ground descriptions of large areas.
-Future work will focus on enhancing robustness by fine-tuning the MLLMs on in-domain navigation data and improving the system's resilience to sim-to-real gaps, pushing LaViRA towards reliable real-world deployment.
+Despite these results, LaViRA relies on proprietary MLLMs, raising concerns about API latency, cost volatility, stability, and limited control.
+Its performance ceiling is bounded by off-the-shelf models, as seen in failures on ambiguous instructions and large-area grounding.
+Real-world deployment faces sensor noise, dynamic obstacles, varying illumination, and long-term drift.
+Future work will distill the pipeline into open-source MLLMs, add caching and adaptation mechanisms to reduce latency and cost, and integrate robust perception for reliable long-term deployment.